bitool-projects/Sales-data-analysis-1/Readme.md

 # Project Title

-This Project helps you maintain student data.
+This Project Create a dashboard for Sales Data analysis.

 ## Table of Contents
 - [Screenshots](#screenshots)